AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: Downstream Benchmark: Text-to-Asset Retrieval

-Our retrieval benchmark uses text queries generated from scene-composition prompts (for example, ``a modern wooden coffee table with tapered legs'').
-Each query is paired with a single ground-truth target asset identified by the query author.
-Queries are held out from the asset description pool: retrieval is over the asset's rendered image embeddings only, not its description text, preventing trivial text-text retrieval.
-The same query set and retrieval protocol are applied to both the AmaraSpatial-10K gallery and a matched-size random sample of Objaverse.
-For each query, the top-$k$ assets are retrieved from both Objaverse (using its available tags and titles) and from AmaraSpatial-10K (using its multi-sentence descriptions).
+We use this benchmark to test whether the description richness measured in \S\ref{sec:semantic_richness} translates into a measurable downstream gain.
+Each query is a scene-composition prompt (for example, ``a modern wooden coffee table with tapered legs'') paired with a single ground-truth target asset identified by the query author, and queries are held out from the asset description pool to prevent trivial text-text retrieval.
+Each gallery asset is represented by the L2-normalised mean of CLIP ViT-L/14 image embeddings over its four orthographic renders, and we rank assets by cosine similarity between the CLIP text embedding of the query and the gallery embeddings.
+The same query set and retrieval protocol are applied to AmaraSpatial-10K (multi-sentence descriptions) and to a matched-size random sample of Objaverse (titles, descriptions, and tags).
+Our primary metric is \emph{CLIP Recall@5}, with R@1, R@10, R@25, and median retrieval rank reported alongside for robustness.

-Our primary metric is \emph{CLIP Recall@5}; we additionally report R@1, R@10, R@25, and median retrieval rank for robustness.
-Each gallery asset is represented by the L2-normalised mean of CLIP ViT-L/14 image embeddings over its four orthographic renders, and queries are ranked by cosine similarity between the CLIP text embedding of the query and these asset embeddings.
-CLIP Recall@$k$ is the fraction of queries for which the target asset appears in the top $k$.